GUIDE 2026

 1. Content Structure

 When users access your product documentation, they are not interested in reading it from start to finish.
-Rather, they are looking for specific information that will help them resolve an issue or understand a concept or idea.
+Instead, they are looking for specific information that will help them resolve an issue or understand a concept or idea.

 Split Content into Sections

 To make it easy for users to find specific information, you can start by structuring documents so that related information is divided into chapters or sections.
-Rather than going through the whole document, users can skim the document and read only the section(s) that contains information of interest.
+Rather than going through the whole document, users can skim the document and read only the section(s) that contain information of interest.

 Make it Easy to Navigate